Here is a look at the life of Elon Musk, the billionaire entrepreneur behind Tesla and SpaceX.

 August 7, 2018 - Musk announces, via Twitter, that he is considering taking Tesla private.
 He claims that funding has been secured.

 August 10, 2018 - Two shareholders file lawsuits accusing Tesla and Musk of violating federal securities law by allegedly making false statements to boost the company’s stock price.
 Musk’s tweet about securing funding to take Tesla private on August 7 boosted Tesla’s stock price immediately.
-But in the days since, it has lost most of those gains, reacting, at least in part, to reports from Bloomberg and the Wall Street Journal that the federal Securities and Exchange Commission is investigating Musk’s claim.
+But in the days following, it lost most of those gains, reacting, at least in part, to reports from Bloomberg and the Wall Street Journal that the federal Securities and Exchange Commission is investigating Musk’s claim.

 September 18, 2018 - Tesla confirms that the Justice Department is investigating whether comments made by Musk in August about taking the company private were illegal.